nodejs/node/doc/api/errors.md

 removed: REPLACEME
 -->

-Used when `hostname` can not be parsed from a provided URL.
+Used when `hostname` cannot be parsed from a provided URL.

 <a id="ERR_INVALID_REPL_HISTORY"></a>
 ### ERR_INVALID_REPL_HISTORY